benwilliams140/comp3501-project/project_report.md

    - The work was spread out evenly.
 Meetings were held each week to assign work, and everyone always got their work done on time.
 Would often help one another with work when running into problems.
 Communication of the group was clear and concise.
 4. Advice to future students
    - Hold weekly meetings for group, and keep track of each others progress.

    - Have a clear, detailed schedule.

    - Have an easy fast way to communicate with others. (we used discord)

    - Highly recommended to use git hub to share code if possible, VS has built in functions to work with git (at least the latest versions do)
+5. If we had more time
+   - Shadows, and normal mapping
+   - focus more on optimizing game performance
+   - add more enemy types
+   - energy resourse object
+   - sound effects